The difference between HOPE and WISH

 “The exam went better than I hoped.”

-I wanted to do well on my exam, I did even better than I wanted.
+I wanted to do well on my exam, I did even better than I thought I would.

-I don’t want it to rain but I will bring my folding umbrella because rain is possible.
+I don’t want it to rain but I brought an umbrella because rain is possible.

 We can wish (that)…

-“I wish I was taller.”
-(I wish that I was taller.)
+“I wish I were taller.”
+(I wish that I were taller.)

 “I wish I hadn’t eaten so much.”